tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   do not occur in the same order.

 Implementations SHOULD bound the time to compute a ClientHelloInner proportionally to the ClientHelloOuter size.
-If the cost are disproportionately large, a malicious client could exploit this in a denial of service attack.
+If the cost is disproportionately large, a malicious client could exploit this in a denial of service attack.
 {{linear-outer-extensions}} describes a linear-time procedure that may be used for this purpose.